Organizations and Resources

-Board of Trustees
+Board of Trustees and Governance

 Professional Associations and Resources

-- Campus Compact: "Campus Compact is a national coalition of more than 1,100 college and university presidents, representing some 6 million students, dedicated to promoting community service, civic engagement, and service-learning in higher education."
+- Campus Compact: Campus Compact is a national coalition of nearly 1,100 colleges and universities committed to the public purposes of higher education, and is dedicated solely to campus-based civic engagement.
 Hampshire College is a founding member of Campus Compact.

-- National Association of College and University Business Officers: "NACUBO serves a membership of more than 2,500 colleges, universities, and higher education service providers across the country and around the world.
-It specifically represents chief business and financial officers through a collaboration of knowledge and professional development activities in order to advance the economic viability and business practices of higher education institutions in fulfillment of their academic missions.
+- National Association of College and University Business Officers: NACUBO is a membership organization representing more than 2,500 colleges, universities, and higher education service providers across the country and around the world.
+It specifically represents chief business and financial officers through advocacy efforts, community service, and professional development activities in order to advance the economic viability and business practices of higher education institutions in fulfillment of their academic missions.

 Higher Education in the News

-- Inside Higher Education: "Inside Higher Ed is the online source for news, opinion and jobs for all of higher education."
+- Inside Higher Ed: Inside Higher Ed is a prominent online source for news, opinion and jobs for all of higher education.

-- University Business: "University Business is a publication for presidents and other senior officers at two- and four-year colleges and universities throughout the United States.
-University Business is circulated to higher ed leaders who manage enrollment, technology, academic affairs and legislation.
-The magazine covers current and emerging trends in all areas of university and college management."
+- University Business: University Business magazine is a publication for presidents and other senior officers at two- and four-year colleges and universities throughout the United States, and covers current and emerging trends in all areas of university and college management.